Young-Pancake/FileRenamingMachine/README.md

-Hello and welcome
+Hello and welcome!

-this is an experimental program that may need you to already know things about optical character recognition (OCR), and some time to understand most of the code.
+This is an experimental program that may need you to already know things about optical character recognition (OCR), and some time to understand most of the code.

 I have uploaded an INSTRUCTIONS file the contains the instructions on how to use this code and to understand